derekTurner/Javascript-Games_Fund-23/Block_3/section_1e_node/firstBabylon.md

 Don't change the contents from the file explorer while a container is running.

 It is easy to come back to local editing by CTL shift P and choosing Dev Containers: reopen file locally.
+(This can sometinmes clear some typescript errors which have been fixed but still appearn highlighted red.)

 If you see these errors.
 Close and destroy the container and restart the PC.